NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **How do I use Jupyter Notebooks on Orion?**

-Typically, port forwarding is needed to launch and use jupyter from the command line.
+Typically, port forwarding is needed to launch and use Jupyter from the command line.
 Orion's current security posture does not allow port forwarding, so the recommended method for using Jupyter on Orion is to use the interactive Jupyter Notebooks application or the Virtual Desktop on our Open OnDemand HPC portal.